 A full-spectrum CBD oil contains all of the CBD, trace amounts of THC, and all other organic plant compounds that work together to contribute to the entourage effect.

-If all other cannabinoids and plant compounds have been completely removed and the product contains nothing but a single cannabinoid alone, it is considered a CBD isolate.
+If all other cannabinoids and plant compounds have been completely removed and the product contains only one cannabinoid alone, it is considered a CBD isolate.

 Choosing a High-Quality CBD Product